Learn How to Make Coffee with a French Press

 Always use freshly roasted, quality whole coffee beans.
 Beans can be stored in the pantry, in an airtight jar for 2-3 weeks.
 Buy coffee so it lasts you that long.

-How to Utilize a French Press: Step-by-Step
+How to Use a French Press: Step-by-Step

 Boil the Water

-Dose your Coffee Beans
+Dosage your Coffee Beans

 The 35 grams of coffee can be estimated to about 8 leveled tablespoons, if you don’t have a scale.